Invisalign – The Clear Alternative to Braces

 treatment at this stage.

-The customised aligners will be manufactured and shipped to your
+The customized aligners will be manufactured and shipped to your

 Your series of custom-made aligners will be given to you(typically 3-4